 The nominating committee proposes

 - that the Board of Directors consists of five members and no deputy members,

-- election of Mathias Hermansson and re-election of Håkan Sjunnesson, Josephine Salenstedt, Peter Ingman and Fredrik Wester as members of the Board for the period up to the end of the next AGM.
-The current member of the board Cecilia Beck-Friis has declined re-election.
+- election of Linda Höglund and re-election of Håkan Sjunnesson, Josephine Salenstedt, Mathias Hermansson and Fredrik Wester as members of the Board for the period up to the end of the next AGM.
+The current member of the board Peter Ingman has declined re-election.
 Fredrik Wester is proposed to be appointed chairman and Håkan Sjunnesson is proposed to be appointed deputy chairman up to the next AGM.
 If Fredrik Wester’s assignment should end ahead of time, the Board of Directors will elect a new chairman internally,

-- that the remuneration to the Board of Directors shall be increased to SEK 520,000/year for the deputy chairman and SEK 260,000/year for each of the AGM-elected Board members.
+- that the remuneration to the Board of Directors shall be SEK 520,000/year (SEK 520,000 preceding year) for the deputy chairman and SEK 260,000/year (SEK 260,000 preceding year) for each of the AGM-elected Board members.
 To Fredrik Wester, in accordance with his wishes, a total remuneration of net SEK 1 is proposed for each fiscal year,

 - re-election of Grant Thornton as auditor for the period up to the end of the AGM 2020, and